Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual

-We provide the path diagram for the novel specification of the Jenss-Bayley LCSM in Figure \ref{fig:path_novel}.
-We replace the latent change score from $t=j-1$ to $t=j$ with the latent instantaneous growth rate at $t=j-\frac{1}{2}$ and modify the corresponding weight to be the length of the individual time interval (i.e., $t_{ij}-t_{i(j-1)}$).
-With this specification, the latent change score in the time interval ($t_{i(j-1)}$, $t_{ij}$) is the product of the latent instantaneous growth rate and the weight.
-It is also convenient to address the issue of unequally-spaced measurement occasions with this alternative model specification.
-Suppose we skip the measurements at $t=7$ as shown in Figures \ref{fig:old} and \ref{fig:new}.
-With the Jenss-Bayley LCSM in \citet[Chapter~18]{Grimm2016growth}, we have to specify the latent change score for the time interval from $t=6$ to $t=7$ and that from $t=7$ to $t=8$ separately, which are approximated by the instantaneous growth rate at $t=7$ and $t=8$, respectively.
-With the novel specification, we can approximate the latent change score by the product of the instantaneous growth rate at $t=7$ (i.e., the mid-point between $t=6$ and $t=8$) and the time interval from $t=6$ to $t=8$.
-The approximation of latent change score from $t=6$ to $t=8$ defined by the existing method and the proposed method is the area enclosed by the rectangle with dashed lines in Figure \ref{fig:old} and \ref{fig:new}, respectively.
+In the novel specification, the latent change score in the time interval ($t_{i(j-1)}$, $t_{ij}$) is defined as the product of the rate-of-change midway through that interval and the length of the interval.
+In addition to the challenges of time-varying rate-of-change and individual measurement occasions, the novel specification can also solve the issue of unequally-spaced measurement times.
+Suppose we skip the measurement at $t=7$ as shown in Figure \ref{fig:auc}.
+With the Jenss-Bayley LCSM in \citet[Chapter~18]{Grimm2016growth}, we have to specify the latent change score for the time interval from $t=6$ to $t=7$ and that from $t=7$ to $t=8$ separately, which are approximated by the instantaneous rate-of-change at $t=7$ and $t=8$, respectively.
+Using the novel specification, we can approximate the latent change score by the product of the instantaneous rate-of-change at $t=7$ (i.e., the mid-point between $t=6$ and $t=8$) and the time interval from $t=6$ to $t=8$.
+The approximate value of latent change score from $t=6$ to $t=8$ defined by the existing method and the proposed method is the area enclosed by the dashed box in Figure \ref{fig:old} and \ref{fig:new}, respectively.